Sunrise in Johannesburg

 COVID-19 pandemic

-So far, no country in Africa has been hit as hard by the COVID-19 crisis as South Africa.
-A very strict lockdown that was imposed to contain this infectious disease caused massive social and economic impacts.
-Unemployment rose to about 35 per cent, and economic growth fell by more than six per cent in 2020.
-In the quarters that followed, the economy saw a short recovery, until growth decreased again when the Omicron variant hit.
+South Africa was one of the African countries hit hardest by the COVID-19 crisis.
+The very strict lockdown that was imposed to contain the disease had massive social and economic repercussions.
+Unemployment rose to about 35 per cent, and the economy shrank by more than 6 per cent in 2020.
+The country is recovering only very slowly.

 German development cooperation with South Africa

-The development partnership between Germany and South Africa is aimed at helping the country overcome the development challenges that still persist, especially in the areas of good governance, energy, health, vocational education and prevention of violence.
-The other aim of the two countries' cooperation is to support global climate action efforts and strengthen South Africa's important role for democracy, peace and stability on the African continent.
+The development partnership between Germany and South Africa is aimed at helping the country to overcome the development challenges that still persist, especially in the areas of good governance, energy, health, vocational education and violence prevention.
+The other aim of the two countries’ cooperation is to support global climate action efforts and strengthen South Africa’s important role for democracy, peace and stability on the African continent.

 South African-German development cooperation focuses on the following core areas: